-Information below is reposted from the Fordham Institute website, and registration information can be found at this link.
+Information below is reposted from the Fordham Institute website, and you can watch the full talk here: https://www.youtube.com/watch?v=wIQuc3zdX4w

 What if every child in American schools had the equivalent of an IEP, i.e. we customized the education of every unique student?

 What if we focused on pupil strengths rather than weaknesses?

 What if we freed their teachers from paperwork and allowed them to instruct their students as they think best?